 In terms of market risk, there is an emerging trend that investors advocate for addressing climate change.
+With the introduction of relevant policies such as carbon neutralisation, carbon peaking and green finance, the market may generate demand for ESG-friendly products or services.
 In particular, green finance has been one of the top agendas to minimise the effect of climate change.
 As the market generates demand for ESG-friendly products or services, investors may withdraw capital from companies which fails to implement effective measures to manage climate risks.
 It will have a direct impact on the business development of the Group in a way that it may lose market share if it fails to meet the everchanging market demand.
-The Group will continue to maintain high transparency in our ESG risk management activities to build trust and confidence with investors.
+The Group will continue to maintain high transparency in its ESG risk management activities to build trust and confidence with investors.
 It is anticipated that focusing on green financial services to develop business is conducive to opening up new growth space for the Group, thereby also an increase in the market valuation of the Group's investment targets.